 Erin’s appetite for adventure began in college.
 After a tame suburban upbringing in Silicon Valley, she headed north to Chico State University, where she began signing up for adventure outings.
 After a few burly hikes and sweaty mountain biking adventures, she was officially hooked on outdoor recreation.
 Since then, she’s tallied up many remarkable outdoor experiences: zip-lining in Costa Rica, snorkeling coral reefs around the island of Bonaire, backpacking in Canyonlands National Park and summiting Fourteeners in Colorado.

 Erin’s belief that people from all walks of life can reap wellness benefits from outdoor recreation has guided her untraditional career path.
 She’s led at-risk youth on nature hikes and served as the marketing and communications director for a nonprofit that provides outdoor adventure activities for people with disabilities.
-In 2017, her travel guide about Rocky Mountain National Park was published by Hachette Book Group, and Erin’s outdoor writing has appeared in numerous consumer and industry publications.
+In 2017, her travel guide about Rocky Mountain National Park was published by Hachette Book Group, and the second edition debuted in 2020.
+Erin’s outdoor writing has appeared in numerous consumer and industry publications.

 While she is not a pilot herself, Erin’s husband holds a pilot’s license and her father-in-law flies a Piper Warrior.
 Her young son enjoyed his first plane flight with ‘Grand Dad’ at age three.